Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 If there is no support or resistance on the chart, the next logical choice is to use more significant whole numbers.
 These areas are good target attachment areas because they act as points of natural resistance.

-Many people use their stop loss and their targets in the same areas, and therefore, those areas are solid.
+Many people use their stop loss and targets in the same areas, so those areas are solid.

 As long as your risk is one or less, you have the necessary 3:1 ratio that you need.

 What else should you consider when calculating your risk vs. reward?
 Below are few things to put in place

 Know your numbers

 What is the actual average winner versus the real average loser?